jacobcassidy/vscode-cassidy-dark-theme/README.md

 ## Issues?

-If you come across any issues, please feel free to report them [here](https://github.com/jacobcassidy/vscode-cassidy-dark-theme/issues).
+If you come across any issues, please feel free to [report them here](https://github.com/jacobcassidy/vscode-cassidy-dark-theme/issues).
+You can also [create a pull request](https://github.com/jacobcassidy/vscode-cassidy-dark-theme/pulls) to add any improvements.